richardbenson/s3archive/README.md

   * `bucket` - The S3 bucket to store in.
 Must already be created, currently this is not created for you.
   * `basePath` - a prepended path to the S3 key for the file to allow you to use a single bucket for multiple sources.
   * `pattern` - File search pattern to use across all included directories
+  * `encryption` - Enable SSE with AES256
+  * `minAge` - The minimum age in days for a file to be included.
+Useful for log files that need to be read locally first.

 ##License